Quantized blow-up dynamics for Calogero--Moser derivative nonlinear Schr\"odinger equation: Notation and preliminaries

 \end{enumerate} For $B_{Q}$, the following hold true: \begin{enumerate} \item[(4)] $A_{Q}=\partial_{x}B_{Q}$ and $A_{Q}^{*}=-B_{Q}^{*}\partial_{x}$.
 In addition, $A_{Q}^{*}A_{Q}=-B_{Q}^{*}\partial_{xx}B_{Q}$. \item We have

 \end{enumerate} Furthermore, the linear operator $\widetilde{\D}_Q$ satisfies the following decomposition: \begin{enumerate} \item[(6)] For $f\in H^1$,

 \end{enumerate} \end{prop} Motivated by \cite{KimKwon2020blowup,KimKwonOh2020blowup}, the authors of \cite{KimKimKwon2024arxiv} first identified $L_QiL_Q^*=i\td\bfD_Q^*\td\bfD_Q $ by linearizing \eqref{eq:vk equ} around $Q$.
 However, since the supersymmetric conjugate does not exhibit repulsive dynamics, they derived an alternative conjugation identity $L_QiL_Q^*=iA_Q^*A_Q$ with the repulsivity \eqref{eq:repulsivity}.
 Additionally, recognizing that a derivative can be separated from $A_Q$, they introduced $B_Q$ and computed \eqref{eq:BQBQstar equal I}.
-Building on $i\td\bfD_Q^*\td\bfD_Q=iA_Q^*A_Q$, we observe that \eqref{eq:DQ BQ decomp} holds.
-This result, as an extension of prior work \cite{KimKimKwon2024arxiv}, allows us to utilize the hierarchy of conservation laws \eqref{eq:hierarchy} when the solution is near $Q$.
+We refer to \cite{KimKimKwon2024arxiv} for the original motivation and derivation of the operators $A_Q$ and $B_Q$.
+Building on $i \td\bfD_Q^* \td\bfD_Q = i A_Q^* A_Q$, we observe that \eqref{eq:DQ BQ decomp} holds.
+This new observation, developed in the present work, allows us to utilize the hierarchy of conservation laws \eqref{eq:hierarchy} when the solution is near $Q$.

+\begin{proof}[Proof of Proposition \ref{prop:AQ-BQ definition}] The proof of (1)--(5) is given in \cite{KimKimKwon2024arxiv}, Proposition 3.8, and the identity in (6), first observed in the present work, is also recorded there.
+Since (6) is one of the new observations of this paper, we include its short proof here.